• Skip to primary navigation

 Road Condition, 4×4 required for Llanos de Cortez Waterfall?

-The road to the Cortez waterfall is actually in pretty good condition, especially compared to when we first visited in 2012.
+The road to the Cortez waterfall is actually in pretty good condition.
 It is not fully paved but there weren’t many big holes and it’s fairly flat, not many hills or anything.

 cortes-waterfall-road